chipsenkbeil/choose/docs/README.md

 Additionally, from the root of the project, you can build the man pages using `make docs`, install via `make install-docs`, and uninstall via `make uninstall-docs`.

+## Installation configuration

+For package managers and personal customization, you can override the location in which man pages will be installed by explicitly setting the environment variable `BASEDIR`, which is set to `/usr/local/share/man` by default.